 In the 19th century, after the British abolished African slavery in Trinidad, Chinese indentured servants began arriving to fill the labor void.
 They brought their cooking with them, and the result was an eclectic mix of spices, sauces and flavors that can still be seen in one of Trinidad’s most popular dishes, which locals refer to simply as “Chinese-Style Chicken.”

 The chicken is marinated overnight in dark soy sauce and five-spice, then deep-fried to a warm, crispy, chestnut color.
 Tartness from ginger and lime is a must, and the bi-national flavors of Chinese oyster sauce and scotch bonnet pepper sauce complete the dish.

-Paneer Schezwan is no typo — most Indian kitchens use this spelling rather than the standard pinyin Sichuan.
+Paneer Schezwan, a dish using Indian cuisine’s famous soft cheese, is no typo — most Indian kitchens use this spelling rather than the contemporary pinyin, “Sichuan.”
 Indian dishes with names like Schezwan and Manchurian correspond only loosely with their original counterparts, but the idea is there.
-Indian Schezwan dishes center mainly around a sauce containing Indian red chilies and garlic, and sometimes even Sichuan peppercorns.
+Indian Schezwan dishes often use a sauce containing Indian red chilies and garlic, and sometimes even Sichuan peppercorns.

 As dairy is uncommon in most Chinese regional cuisines, Paneer Schezwan is a perfect example of the liberating new ideas that can be born from this kind of cross-cultural intermingling.